 A great option for families, with an understanding of hungry minds and energetic bodies, there are lots of children's activities on offer, babysitters, and separate game drives for under 8s - look out for the Funny Five (giraffe, warthog, wildebeest, monkey and aardvark).
-And the reserve, although now well-stocked with wildlife, isn't teeming with predators (only cheetahs currently and they don't attack humans).
+And the reserve, although now well-stocked with wildlife, isn't teeming with predators (there are lions and cheetahs).
 And there's the excitement of getting to see the many creatures that wander into the camp, from large shiny millipedes to vervet monkeys, buffalo and baboons.

 They also put together a personalised pack for children on arrival, containing drawing materials and spotter books; and every night there was a story placed on our daughter's bed ("How the Zebra got its stripes" was a favourite).
 Note that children aged 14 and upwards are considered adults and will need to be booked into their own room at adult rates.